trustoverip/concepts-and-terminology-wg/.github/ISSUE_TEMPLATE/term.md

 ---
 name: New Term
-about: Propose a batch import of glossary data.
+about: Add a word or phrase plus its definition.
 title: '[IMPORT] <description of data source>'
 labels: 'import'
 assignees: ''